 Minatare is a tiny city located in the state of Nebraska.
 With a population of 709 people and just one neighborhood, Minatare is the 171st largest community in Nebraska.

-Unlike some cities, Minatare isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Minatare are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Minatare is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Minatare is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Minatare who work in office and administrative support (13.85%), sales jobs (10.80%), and healthcare suport services (10.25%).

 Minatare is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Minatare with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.60% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Minatare is quite a bit lower than the national average among all cities of 21.84%: just 10.60% of people here over 25 have a bachelor's degree or an advanced degree.

 Minatare is an extremely ethnically-diverse city.
 The people who call Minatare home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Minatare residents report their race to be White.
 Minatare also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 47.59% of the city’s residents.
 Important ancestries of people in Minatare include German, Irish, English, French, and Swedish.